 Don’t feel guilty – life is too short for all that.

 Enjoy the time you are in with kids and don’t dwell on what you aren’t accomplishing our doing in the church or community.
+Rent e scooter houston, tx if they want to roam around your area with you.
 Your time spent in your home is time well spent!
 There will always be time for those things as your children grow.
 And like I’ve written about before… just because it’s hard doesn’t mean I’m going to quit.
 For more on this check out post about how Church is hard, Go anyway!

 I’m curious… how involved are in church and extracurricular activities?